mmonteleone/jquery.safetynet/README.markdown

 jQuery 1.4 Bonus
 ----------------

 Safetynet works great with jQuery 1.3, but it's even better with 1.4.
 When used with jQuery 1.4, jQuery.safetynet automatically assumes monitoring the document and its fields via netchanger with `.live()` instead of `.bind()`, allowing for any newly added DOM elements to also be protected by safetynet.

 This behavior can be overridden by specifying the 'live' option, and is only allowed with jQuery 1.4.

+Also when used with jQuery 1.4+, jQuery.safetynet, takes into account that changed inputs could be possibly deleted before a user attempts to navigate away from the page, and doesn't take those inputs' changes into acccount.

 Complete API
 ------------